muhammadfarhan19/bansos/README.md

 # Bantuan Sosial (Bansos) Form Application

+## Introduction

+Hi, **I'm Muhammad Farhan Hamidie**.

+And I'm a Junior Web Developer.
+You can check out my [portfolio](https://muhfarhan.vercel.app) or my [linkedin](https://www.linkedin.com/in/muhammad-farhan-18bb1b235/).

+I'm currently applying for a Web Developer position at CV Lingkar Rasio Teknologi.

 ## Overview

-The Bantuan Sosial (Bansos) Form Application is a web application developed using Next.js, TypeScript, and Tailwind CSS.
-This application allows users to submit a social aid form, review the submitted data on a preview page, and simulate a backend submission.
-It includes a form with various input fields, file uploads, and dynamic data fetching.
+This project is a Bansos (Social Aid) Form Application built with Next.js, TypeScript, and Tailwind CSS.
+The application allows admins to input various required data for social aid recipients and simulate submission to a backend.
+It includes dynamic features like file uploads and real-time data previews.

 ## Features